hampus/fiberio/README.md

 [libuv](http://libuv.org/) and (optionally)
 [Google Test](https://github.com/google/googletest).
 It also requires C++17.

-Running Ubuntu 18.04 is sufficient and then you can install dependencies with:
+On Ubuntu 18.04, you can install dependencies with:

-    $ sudo apt install build-essential meson libboost-fiber-dev libuv-dev \
+    $ sudo apt install wget build-essential automake libtool pkg-config meson \
-            libgtest-dev
+        libboost-fiber-dev libgtest-dev clang

+You also need libuv, but the version in Ubuntu 18.04 is too old so you'll need to build and install it manually from source.

+On Arch Linux, you can install everything using pacman:

+    $ sudo pacman -S  wget automake libtool m4 autoconf make pkg-config meson \
+        boost libuv gtest clang

 Building
 --------